Table of Contents

 Hey, how’re you feeling mama?
 Have those babies of yours arrived yet?
 If not, they won’t be far away.

-Rest, rest and more rest will be on the cards for you.
+Now that you are 35 weeks pregnant with twins, there is not long to go until they arrive, so rest, rest and more rest will be on the cards for you.
 Make the most of it.

 You might want to have a discussion with your significant other about expectations around caring for your babies.
 Best to do it before the babies arrive while you are not seriously tired and emotional.